Frequently Asked Questions About Cleft Lip And Cleft Palate

 Every three minutes, a child is born with a cleft.

-The reason this may not seem so prevalent is because of how much treatment is available to children with clefts in North America.
+The reason this may not seem so prevalent is because of how much treatment is available to children with clefts here in the United States.

 As is the case with so many congenital conditions, early intervention with speech therapy and other approaches is crucial to making sure your child gets the best start.